 - Fill each bowl with 1 cup cooked rice, ½ cup frozen mixed veggies (no need to thaw), ½ cup cooked chicken, and 2 tablespoons teriyaki sauce.
 Cover, secure the lid, and freeze.

 - To make little kid sized portions, use a 1-cup container and fill each bowl with ½ cup cooked rice, ¼ cup frozen mixed veggies (no need to thaw), ¼ cup cooked chicken, and 1 tablespoon teriyaki sauce.

 - When you’re ready to eat, loosen the snaps on the lid and microwave the bowls individually for 5 minutes on HIGH; let stand in the microwave for 2 minutes.

 - With the smaller portions, reduce cook time to 3 minutes; let stand in microwave 1 minute before serving.

 I buy a frozen Chinese stir-fry vegetable blend for myself (bell peppers, green beans, broccoli, carrots, onions, and mushrooms), and a basic frozen mixed vegetable blend for my kids and husband (peas, carrots, corn, and lima beans).

-The selling point of this recipe is that you can prepare the bowls in advance, stick them in the freezer, and then transfer them straight to your microwave.
-5 minutes later, you have a tasty homemade meal you can feel good about.
+- Make ahead: Prepare the bowls in advance, stick them in the freezer, and then transfer them straight to your microwave when it’s time to eat.
+Five minutes later, you have a tasty homemade meal you can feel good about.

 Teriyaki Chicken Bowl Recipe (Freezer Friendly)